RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 = How to login as admin when using the members option for auto-login? =

-If you want to login as admin to the chat, you will need to have the exact same name defined in Wordpress users and in Rumbletalk users tab.
+If you want to login as admin to the chat, you will need to have the exact same name defined in Moodle users and in Rumbletalk users tab.
 First, create a user at RumbleTalk users tab.
 Choose an admin NICKNAME.
-Then, create the same name in your wordpress users area.
+Then, create the same name in your Moodle users area.

-Now, when the auto login works, it gets the name from Wordpress and then check it against the rumbletalk users.
+Now, when the auto login works, it gets the name from Moodle and then check it against the rumbletalk users.
 If the name is identical (case sensitive), the admin will need to provide a password for the first time.

 = Is it FREE ? =